necodeIT/lb_planner_app/README.md

 ### Tools

+- [flutter_modular_bricks](https://github.com/mcquenji/flutter_modular_bricks): A tool to generate boilerplate code for flutter_modular.
+  - `mason make module` to create a new module.
+  - `mason make service` to create a new service.
+  - `mason make service-impl` to implement a service.
+  - `mason make datasource` to create a new datasource.
+  - `mason make datasource-impl` to implement a datasource.
+  - `mason make repo` to create a new repository.
+  - `mason make widget` to create a new widget.
+  - `mason make screen` to create a new screen.
+  - `mason make model` to create a new model.
+  - `mason make util` to create a new utility group.

 - `slidy run translate` to generate the dart code for the translation files.
 - `slidy run generate` to run all generators.
 - `slidy run clean` to clean the project and refetch dependencies.